3cqs-coder/SymBot/docs/README.md

 socket.on("connect", () => {

   // Register before sending any api_action events.
-  // Wait for the acknowledgement before proceeding. socket.emit("register_client", { appId }, (ack) => {
+  // Wait for the acknowledgment before proceeding. socket.emit("register_client", { appId }, (ack) => {

     if (!ack?.success) {